 How to Read a Carbon Monoxide Detector

-Over 20,000 Americans visit the ER each year due to, according to the Centers for Disease Control and Prevention.
+Over 20,000 Americans visit the ER each year due to carbon monoxide poisoning, according to the Centers for Disease Control and Prevention.

 While installing carbon monoxide detectors in your home is smart, their effectiveness depends on you being able to read them.